-The amount of semi truck, tractor trailer and commercial vehicle accidents continues to rise in the US.
-In 2010 over 500,000 large truck and commercial vehicles were involved in accidents; with over 100,000 people sustaining serious injuries and over 5,000 people dying in these crashes.
-This was compared to only 3,200 deaths involving large trucks in 2009, according to the Insurance Institute for Highway Safety.
+The number of semi-truck, tractor trailer, and commercial vehicle accidents continues to rise in the US.
+In 2010, over 500,000 large truck and commercial vehicles were involved in accidents.
+Over 100,000 people sustained serious injuries and over 5,000 people died.
+This is compared to only 3,200 deaths involving large trucks in 2009, according to the Insurance Institute for Highway Safety (IIHS).

-Don’t expect these numbers to “flatten out” in the near future as over 20% more trucks are expected to hit the roads.
-One industry that tracks semi truck accident statistics is the Legal Funding Industry, who has seen a large spike in lawsuit funding due to these increases.
+Don’t expect these numbers to flatten out in the near future.
+Over 20% more trucks are expected to hit the roads.
+One industry that tracks semi-truck accident statistics is the Legal Funding Industry, who has seen a large spike in lawsuit funding due to these increases.

-If you or a family member has been hurt or killed in a truck accident in Missouri, Arkansas or Nebraska, Contact The Morrissey Law Firm, P.C. for an experienced truck crash attorney to discuss your case.
+If you or a family member has been hurt or killed in a truck accident in Missouri, Arkansas, or Nebraska, Contact us at The Morrissey Law Firm, P.C., for an experienced truck crash attorney to discuss your case.
 Let us put our over 16 years of experience to work for you.
 Call today so one of our personal injury attorneys can answer any questions you may have.